CloverEmilia/Chess-Challenge-SuperiorUI/README.md

 -Extremely simplified process for adding and playing bots (see the .txt in MyBot), featuring a codeless, infinitely scrolling bot selector

--Tourneyment mode for automatically running
+-Tourneyment mode for automatically running round-robin style comparison of all currently installed bots

 -Stockfish evaluation bar (//see known issues)